ECON4002 Core Concepts in Agricultural and Applied Economics

 - Students are able to (1) derive formal expressions for demand relationships between goods; (2) measure the welfare effect of policy changes; (3) develop formal models to study commodity markets; (4) develop formal models to study production decisions; and (5) interpret and communicate the output of formal models and expressions.

-- Indicative assessments in this unit are as follows: (1) assignments; (2) participation in online forum; and (3) research report.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) participation in online forum; and (3) final test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.